American Indian Education

 edited by Jon Reyhner, Joseph Martin, Louise Lockard & Willard Sakiestewa Gilbert

 Honoring Our Students is the fifth monograph published by Northern Arizona University's College of Education in conjunction with its American Indian/Indigenous Teacher Education Conferences (AIITECs) focusing on better preparing teachers of Indigenous students.
 Included are chapters on Indigenous ways of knowing, family literacy, Navajo language revitalization, tribal sovereignty, tribal identity, self determination, and teacher recruitment.
-Dr. Tim Begay, in the Summer 2022 issue of Tribal College, notes that Honoring Our Students "offers recent research and first-hand accounts on improving learning environs for Indigenous children and provides a look at the fluctuating policies that shape Indian education."
+Dr. Timothy Begaye, in the Summer 2022 issue of Tribal College, notes that Honoring Our Students "offers recent research and first-hand accounts on improving learning environs for Indigenous children and provides a look at the fluctuating policies that shape Indian education."
 2020.
 166 pp. + x.

 Cover of Education and Language